Afurika024/oracle-sql/README.md

-School Management System
+# School Management System

 Overview

 The School Management System is a streamlined application focused on managing the core elements of an educational institution: teachers, students, and classes.
 This system helps track student enrollments in classes, manage teacher assignments, and facilitate academic administration.
-Features
+## Features

-Teacher Management: Maintain records of teachers, including their assigned classes.
+Teacher Management: Maintain records of teachers, including their assigned classes.

-Student Management: Track student information and their class enrollments.
+ Student Management: Track student information and their class enrollments.

-Class Management: Create and manage classes, associating them with teachers and students.
+ Class Management: Create and manage classes, associating them with teachers and students.

-Technologies Used
+### Technologies Used

-Database: Oracle Database
+ Database: Oracle Database

-SQL: Structured Query Language for data manipulation and retrieval Database Design
+SQL: Structured Query Language for data manipulation and retrieval

+#### Database Design

 Conceptual Diagram

 The database consists of the following tables and their relationships:
 1.Teachers

 Attributes: TeacherID (PK), TeacherName

 2.Classes

 Attributes: ClassID (PK), ClassName, TeacherID (FK)

 Relationship: Each class is taught by one teacher (One-to-Many).

 3.Students

 Attributes: StudentID (PK), StudentName

 Relationship: Each student can enroll in multiple classes (Many-to-Many).
 SQL Tables

-The following SQL commands create the necessary tables:
+##### The following SQL commands create the necessary tables:

 -- Create Teachers Table
 CREATE TABLE Teachers (